hengenlab/Sleep_Wake_Scoring/README.md

 tetrode recordings.
 Channel number starts at 1 not 0.
 ```
 ##### 3. Generate spectrograms, delta and theta
+This will also generate accelerometer files (ACChr*.npy) files.
 ```
 import Sleep_Wake_Scoring as sw sw.extract_delta_theta_from_lfp('/home/kbn/ABC00001.json')